Homeless Act: McKinney Vento Act

 Pennsylvania's Education for Children and Youth Experiencing Homelessness Program was established to make sure homeless youth have access to a free and appropriate public education while removing barriers that homeless children face.
 Its goal is to have the educational process continue as uninterrupted as possible while the children are in homeless situations.
 Some of the other main objectives of Pennsylvania's Education for Children and Youth Experiencing Homelessness Program are to inform local school districts of their responsibilities to homeless children and youth, to increase awareness about the needs of homeless children, explain current laws and policies, and provide practical tips for working with homeless children.

-Homeless Education Basic Education Circular (please click the image below to view):
+Education of Homeless Youth - Basic Education Circular (please click to view)

 McKinney-Vento Homeless Education Assistance Improvements Act of 2001